vatpac-technology/sops/docs/aerodromes/classc/Oakey.md

 #### Flying Training Areas

-R654A, B, C and D are divided into the Western, North West and North East FTAs, these areas overlay the LFAs.
+R654A, B, C and D are divided into the Western, North West and North East FTAs.
+These areas overlay the [LFAs](#low-flying-areas).

 <figure markdown>
 ![YBOK FTAs](img/YBOK-FTAs.png){ width="600" }